-- 18. Generic user accounts at the operating system level, if used, are configured such that: - a.
-The user is automatically brought to the application logon screen immediately upon logging into the operating system, and the user is logged out of the operating system automatically upon exiting the application; or - b.
+- 19. Generic user accounts at the operating system level, if used, are configured such that: - The user is automatically brought to the application logon screen immediately upon logging into the operating system, and the user is logged out of the operating system automatically upon exiting the application; or - b.
 The user is only granted access to the assigned application(s) for the user's current job responsibilities, and the user is precluded from executing unassigned applications or functions from the terminal desktop and is precluded from interactive access to the operating system through the proper security configurations.

-Note: The Standard Operating Procedures (SOPs) delineate the method used to secure generic accounts.
+The Standard Operating Procedures (SOPs) delineate the method used to secure generic accounts.
+Note:

-19. Generic user accounts at the application level, are prohibited unless user access is restricted to inquiry only functions or is specifically allowed in other sections of the MICS.
+20. Generic user accounts at the application level, are prohibited unless user access is restricted to inquiry only functions or is specifically allowed in other sections of the MICS.

-Service & Default Accounts
+Service and Default Accounts

-- 20. Service accounts, if used, are utilized in a manner to prevent unauthorized and inappropriate usage to gain logical access to an application and the underlying databases and operating system.
-Service account log-in and password information is restricted to a limited number of authorized employees.
-The employee responsible for the documentation indicating the method used to prevent unauthorized and inappropriate usage of these service accounts (available upon request by authorized internal and external auditors and by OLC personnel) is delineated in the Standard Operating Procedures (SOPs). - Note: Suggested methods include: (1) Service accounts are configured such that the account cannot be used to directly log in to the console of a server or workstation; (2) Service account passwords are to be changed at least once every 90 days, and immediately upon termination of system administrators. - 21.
-User accounts created by default (default accounts) upon installation of any operating system, database or application are configured to minimize the possibility that these accounts may be utilized to gain unauthorized access to system resources and data.
-The employee responsible for the documentation indicating the procedures implemented to restrict access through the use of default accounts (available upon request by authorized internal and external auditors and by OLC personnel) is delineated in the SOPs. - 22.
+21. Service accounts, if used, are utilized in a manner to prevent unauthorized and inappropriate usage to gain logical access to an application and the underlying databases and operating system.
+The employee responsible for the documentation indicating the method used to prevent unauthorized and inappropriate usage of these service accounts must be delineated within the SOPs.
+The noted documentation must be made available upon request by authorized internal and external auditors and by OLC personnel.

+Suggested methods include: (1) Service accounts are configured such that the account cannot be used Note: to directly log in to the console of a server or workstation; (2) Service account passwords are to be changed at least once every 90 days, and immediately upon termination of system administrators; (3) Service account login and password information is restricted to a limited number of authorized employees.

+- 22. User accounts created by default (default accounts) upon installation of any operating system, database or application are configured to minimize the possibility that these accounts may be utilized to gain unauthorized access to system resources and data.
+The employee responsible for the documentation indicating the procedures implemented to restrict access through the use of default accounts must be delineated within the SOPs.
+The noted documentation must be made available upon request by authorized internal and external auditors and by OLC personnel. - 23.
 Any other default accounts that are not administrator, service, or guest accounts should be disabled unless they are necessary for proper operation of the system.
 If these accounts must remain enabled, the passwords are changed at least once every 90 days.